Verifying Quantized GNNs With Readout Is Decidable But Highly Intractable: Experimental Data and Further Analyses

-To evaluate the practical impact of quantization, we conducted experiments on both synthetic and real datasets.
-The synthetic data setup was based on the benchmark introduced by~\cite{DBLP:conf/iclr/BarceloKM0RS20}.
 Graphs were generated using the dense \Erdos model, a classical method for constructing random graphs, and each graph was initialized with five node colours encoded as one-hot feature vectors.
 The dataset is structured as follows, as shown in Table~\ref{tab:dataset_summary}.
 The training set consists of 5000 graphs, each with 40 to 50 nodes and between 560 and 700 edges.
 The test set is divided into two subsets.
 The first subset comprises 500 graphs with the same structure as the training set, featuring 40 to 50 nodes and 560 to 700 edges.
 The second subset contains 500 larger graphs, with 51 to 69 nodes and between 714 and 960 edges.
 This design allows us to evaluate the model's generalization capability to unseen graph sizes.

-For this experiment, we used simple ACR-GNN models with the following specifications.
-We applied the \textit{sum} function for both the aggregation and readout operations.
-The combination function was defined as: $\COMB(x,y,z) = \sigmabold(xC+yA +zR +b)$, where $\sigmabold$ denotes the component-wise application of the activation function.
-Following the original work, we set the hidden dimension to 64, used a batch size of 128, and trained the model for 20 epochs using the Adam optimizer with default PyTorch parameters.

 We trained ACR-GNN on complex formulas $\text{FOC}_2$ for labeling.
 They are presented as a classifier $\alpha_i(x)$ that constructed as:

 where $\exists^{[N,M]}$ stands for ``there exist between $N$ and $M$ nodes''. satisfying a given property.